Polydile/dile-components/docs/crud/ajax-form.md

 - **inline**: When this property is set to true, the form is displayed inline (in a row).
 - **actionIcon**: Object with an icon template (used the same way as the `icon` property in the `dile-icon` component).
 If defined, the icon is shown instead of the submit button.
 - **cancelIcon**: Object with an icon template (used the same way as the `icon` property in the `dile-icon` component).
 If defined, the icon is shown instead of the cancel button.
+- **disableClearAfterInsert**: Boolean, if set to `true`, the form will retain its input values after a successful insert operation.
+See additional details in the "Form cleanup after insert operations" section below.

 ### Methods